Chief Executive Officer

 In order to secure sustainable, healthy food for the Kitchen, Mike has developed strategic partnerships to purchase unclassified produce from local farms.
 This initiative has saved money and employed more graduates of the Kitchen’s Culinary Job Training Program.
 The Kitchen’s new focus on procuring local produce garnered a Mayor’s Environmental Excellence Award and the Washington Business Journal’s Green Business Award for Innovation.

-As Gael of the Year in DC’s 2012 St. Patrick’s Day Parade, Mike was recognized for his significant contributions to the community.
-In December of 2011, Mike was awarded the Pedro Arrupe Award by his alma mater, Gonzaga College High School, in recognition of his work with DC Central Kitchen.
+Mike was honored as the Gael of the Year in DC’s 2012 St. Patrick’s Day Parade in recognition of his significant contributions to the community.
+In December of 2011, he was awarded the Pedro Arrupe Award by Gonzaga College High School, his alma mater, in recognition of his work with DC Central Kitchen.
 Mike was previously honored by Gonzaga College High School with the St. Aloysius Medal and by the Ignatian Volunteer Corps with the Della Strada Award for his commitment to the Jesuit ideals of social justice.
 He is a recipient of the 2010 Gelman, Rosenberg & Freedman EXCEL Award for excellence in chief executive leadership.

 Glenda joined DCCK as the Chief Financial Officer in the Spring of 2006.
 In the fall of 2009, she took an 18-month sabbatical to work overseas and returned to DCCK as the CFO in June of 2011.
 Originally from New Orleans, Glenda has a B.S. degree in Hotel, Restaurant and Tourism Administration from the University of New Orleans and an MBA from George Washington University.